 Writing a journal is also a great way of reflecting back on the past.
-It feels so good to look back on a moment where you felt so stuck and yet here you are in the future, continuing to thrive; a testament to your journey.
+It feels so good to look back on a moment when you felt so stuck and yet here you are in the future, continuing to thrive; a testament to your journey.
 I don’t think anything could beat such a feeling.

 In fact, this blog was initially created so that I could have a place to let off steam and share my experience of depression.

-I used to get really down thinking that I had to make sure I did a 30 minute workout regularly or else it didn’t count and I was a failure.
+I used to get really down thinking that I had to make sure I did a 30-minute workout regularly or else it didn’t count and I was a failure.
 I needed to skip for 5 minutes straight or nothing.
 This ‘all or nothing’ mindset led to several failures during my fitness journey.
 The most important thing to remember is that some exercise is better than none.
-Whether you go for a 5 minute walk, engage in 1 minute of yoga or decide to walk to the shop rather than drive.
+Whether you go for a 5-minute walk, engage in 1 minute of yoga or decide to walk to the shop rather than drive.
 Everything adds up.

 Breaking the cycle of staying sedentary can really help boost your mood.
 As we get closer to summer, going out for walks, cycling, skipping or simply just admiring the spring can really help.

-It is also important to do the mundane tasks and to have a consistent routine during your day.
+It is also important to do mundane tasks and to have a consistent routine during your day.
 For example, always making sure that you wake up and make the bed can instantly set your day off on a positive note.